Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/request-response.md

   Test case 4:
   </p>
   <ul>
-    <li>Request a collection of resource that do not includes feature content (i.e. coordinates) with response media type <code>application/geo+json</code> or <code>application/json</code> in the <code>Accept</code> header.</li>
+    <li>Request a collection of resources that do not includes feature content (i.e. coordinates) with response media type <code>application/geo+json</code> or <code>application/json</code> in the <code>Accept</code> header.</li>
     <li>Validate that a response with status code 200 is returned.</li>
     <li>Validate that <code>Content-Type</code> header contains <code>application/json</code></li>
     <li>Validate that the returned document is a JSON document.</li>
   </ul>
 </div>

-In case a REST API does not have to comply to the OGC API Features specifications, e.g. for usage in administrative applications, the REST API shall use the JSON data format.
+In case a REST API does not have to comply to the OGC API Features specification, e.g. for usage in administrative applications, the REST API shall use the JSON data format.
 If resources contain geometry, the geometry shall be returned as a GeoJSON <code>Geometry</code> object embedded in the resource.
 The media type <code>application/json</code> must be supported.
 The media type <code>application/geo+json</code> should not be supported while the resource does not comply to the GeoJSON specification, i.e. the response does not return a feature or feature collection.
 A template for the definition of the schemas for the GeoJSON <code>Geometry</code> object in the responses in OpenAPI definitions are available [geometryGeoJSON.yaml](https://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/geometryGeoJSON.yaml).
 In case a collection of resources is returned, the name of the array containing the resources should be the plural of the resource name.